deedy/wordle-solver/README.md

 Woohoo!
 Solver solved it in 6 guesses!
 ```

 With `--gen_tree`, in ~30mins on the official Wordle data we can explore every single avenue with which to play the game.
 Because the underlying solver is deterministic, this is essentially a cached version of the solver's solution given certain solver settings.
 We generated `tree/solution_tree.pickle` which is ~125KB and stores the moves to guess all 2315 possible words and support using these with `--tree_file`.
 This tree file can then be loaded up as a small drop-in replacement to solve Wordles online.
+Some statistics on the solution:
+ - In every variant of the game, only `2,677` of total `12,972` guessable words were used (20.7% of words used).
+ - The max dept of the tree is 6, for 19 nodes.
+The average depth is 3.78.
+ - The starting node is `soare` after which there are 127 of the possible (3^5 = 243) valid clues Wordle can return.
+ - After `soare`, the most likely outcomes are:
+ 	- ⬛⬛⬛⬛⬛ 8%, or 183/2315 time, the next guess is `linty`.
+Average attempts in this path: `4.09`
+ 	- ⬛⬛🟨⬛⬛ 6%, or 138/2315 time, the next guess is `canty`.
+Average attempts in this path: `4.09`
+ 	- ⬛⬛⬛⬛🟨 5.2%, or 120/2315 time, the next guess is `inlet`.
+Average attempts in this path: `3.84`
+ 	- ⬛⬛⬛🟨🟨 5%, or 120/2315 time, the next guess is `cider`.
+Average attempts in this path: `4.14`
+ 	- ⬛🟩⬛⬛⬛ 3.7%, or 87/2315 time, the next guess is `bludy`.
+Average attempts in this path: `4.11`

 ### On 8636 Scrabble Words list